microsoft/CsWinRT/docs/authoring.md

 ## Overview
 C#/WinRT provides support for authoring Windows Runtime components.
 You can write a library in C#, and use C#/WinRT's source generator to get a winmd that any WinRT compatible language can use.
 For example, a library written in C# can be used by a C++ program, via C#/WinRT and C++/WinRT, with just a few tweaks to the C++ project.
-As part of the native (C++) support, the WinRT Hosting dlls (WinRT.Host and WinRT.Host.Shim) need to be in the same folder as the native executable.
-For now, users need a special target of their own so MSBuild can place the hosting dlls in the correct place.
-But soon we will implement this so that a package reference to C#/WinRT in the authored component is all that is needed.

 ## Authoring the C# Component
 To create a library, select the Class Library (.NET Core) template in Visual Studio.